amosdevstudio/cuscus/README.md

 https to hopefully avoid MITM attacks, it probably has other vulnerabilities.
 I am not a cybersecurity expert and this is just a fun project.

-One example is that it doesn't use sessions.
-To send a message the client sends username and password to the server.
-It shouldn't be a huge problem as they are sent through https, but if someone performs an elaborate MITM attack they could get username and password.
-So DON'T use your real password on this site.
+DON'T use your real password on this site.
 You never know.

 ## How to run ##